-- 5.242 The Environment section of the plan attaches great importance to the protection of networks of green spaces, commonly referred to as green infrastructure, which can provide a wide range of environmental benefits.
+- 5.243 The Environment section of the plan attaches great importance to the protection of networks of green spaces, commonly referred to as green infrastructure, which can provide a wide range of environmental benefits.
 In addition, many of the green spaces are used for recreational purposes.
-The NPPF states that access to high quality open spaces and opportunities for sport and recreation can make an important contribution to the health and well-being of communities.
-It requires planning policies that promote opportunities to improve the local open space network, and create high quality public open spaces within new development, which encourages the active and continual use of public areas. - 5.243 The NPPF stresses the need to ensure effective planning for high quality open spaces, sport and recreation facilities based on robust assessments of the existing and future needs of communities. - 5.244 The NPPF advises that the assessments should include the following information: - Quantitative elements (how much new provision may be needed);

-- A qualitative component (against which to measure the need for enhancement of existing facilities); and - Accessibility (including distance thresholds and consideration of the cost of using a facility). - 5.245 Waverley Borough Council has undertaken an open space audit in accordance with government guidance (Open Space Study, 2012) which contains standards for each type of open space.
+The NPPF states that access to high quality open spaces and opportunities for sport and recreation can make an important contribution to the health and well-being of communities. - 5.244 The NPPF stresses the need to ensure effective planning for open spaces, sport and recreation provision based on robust assessments (including quantitative or qualitative deficits or surpluses) of the existing and future needs of communities. - 5.245 Waverley Borough Council has undertaken an open space audit in accordance with government guidance (Open Space Study, 2012) which contains standards for each type of open space.
 The conclusions of the Open Space Study in terms of existing provision of each type of open space in Farnham are set out below.
 In addition, an increase in the number of dwellings within Farnham up to 2032 will put pressure on existing open space and will require an improvement to the existing quality or quantity of open space provision.
 The amount of increased provision based on existing commitments and future housing options for each type of open space is also set out below.